 Radio Access Network (RAN) Market Latest Trends

-The Radio Access Network (RAN) Market Market is undergoing major transformation with the shift toward Open RAN and virtualization.
+The Radio Access Network (RAN) Market is undergoing major transformation with the shift toward Open RAN and virtualization.
 More than 280 telecom operators worldwide are testing or deploying Open RAN, contributing 36% growth in adoption since 2023.
 5G rollouts continue, with 1.8 billion global connections, representing 27% of total subscribers.
 Small cell deployment surged, with 1.2 million units installed in 2024 to support dense urban coverage.
 AI-driven network optimization is becoming standard, with 45% of operators integrating automation for traffic management.
 Cloud RAN adoption is increasing, with 38% of new deployments relying on cloud-native architectures.

 Radio Access Network (RAN) Market Dynamics